Mastering Excel Shortcut Keys: Boost Your Productivity Like a Pro

 Excel Shortcuts for Formula and Functions

 Excel is all about formulas!
-You could be summing up totals, using very detailed logic, or working with financial models, knowing all the relevant shortcuts will save you a lot of time over the course of the year.
-Rather than bang out every formula using your keyboard or dragging the cell formula over another cell, you will be a lot faster and will make your formula handling infinitely easier.
+You could be summing up totals, using very detailed logic, or working with financial models, knowing all the relevant shortcuts will save you a lot of time.
+Instead of typing every formula or dragging it from one cell to another, shortcuts will make your work much faster.
+It will also make handling formulas much easier.

 1. Quickly Insert and Edit a Formula